 - You don’t get an offer.

-Unfortunately for many people, the last scenario’s the most oft-faced reality—and the cause of a lot of stress and anxiety.
+Unfortunately, even when the first or second scenario is where you ultimately land, the last scenario’s the most oft-faced reality—and the cause of a lot of stress and anxiety.

-So why is it that even when you’re given a date, people rarely get back to you when they say they will?
+One thing the average applicant can tell you is that it often takes much longer to receive an offer than a company told you it would.
+Why is it that even when you’re given a date, people rarely get back to you when they say they will?
 Is there a secret code that says keeping you in limbo is a best practice?
 Or are there, perhaps, uncontrollable circumstances preventing them from at least giving you an update?

-As an HR “insider,” I’d like to peel back the curtain for a moment and let you in on exactly what’s going on behind-the-scenes after you’ve wrapped up that final interview round.
+As an HR “insider,” I’d like to peel back the curtain for a moment and let you in on exactly what’s going on behind the scenes after you’ve wrapped up that final interview round.

 Depending on the company, the process could be as simple as each person sending an email with a brief summary of the conversation along with a hiring recommendation, or it could be as involved as filling out a questionnaire that asks involved parties to measure each candidate across specific competencies, assign a rating, and provide supporting commentary or documentation.

 In an ideal world—where no one gets sick, has a family emergency, or goes on vacation—collecting feedback can easily take a couple of weeks, so when you add in any one of these variables, the lag time can become considerably longer.

 Sometimes when you’re told that a final decision hasn’t been made yet, you need to take this information at face value.
 The process of recruiting, hiring, and onboarding a new employee is a costly one, both in terms of time and money, so it’s in the organization’s best interest to be 100% certain of its choice before any offers are extended.

 Sometimes, and this is unfortunate, the radio silence is a result of a company failing to notify you that you haven’t been chosen.
 While this is unfair—especially if you’ve gone through multiple rounds—it actually happens quite a bit.
-If this is the case, take some time to reflect on what you did well—wrote a killer cover letter, delivered a compelling elevator pitch, impressed them during your first round or two of interviews—and make sure to do more of that as you continue your search.
+If this is the case, take some time to reflect on what you did well—wrote a stellar cover letter, delivered a compelling elevator pitch, impressed them during your first round or two of interviews—and make sure to do more of that as you continue your search.

-In general, if you don’t hear back from the hiring manager two weeks after you were told you’d get a follow up, you can probably assume the company has decided to go with another candidate.
+In general, if you don’t hear back from the hiring manager two weeks after they told you they’d be in contact, you can probably assume the company has decided to go with another candidate.